DarkAspect1/CustomResChanger/README.md

-# CustomResChanger
-Custom screen resolution changer for Windows using a batch script and NirCmd.
-Works on any PC, with support for ultra-low, standard, high, and custom resolutions.

 # Resolution Changer - Dark Aspect Edition

 A simple and fast batch script to switch screen resolutions using [nircmd.exe](https://www.nirsoft.net/utils/nircmd.html).
 Works on any PC — from retro low-end laptops to modern high-res desktops.
 Ideal for gaming, performance boosting, or quick resolution toggling.